SusiShushii/_MediScan/README.md

 ### 🧪 1.
 Create and Activate Virtual Environment

-Create virtual environment (Python 3.12.10) (Also, model_manager subprocess will run on .venv environment)
+Create virtual environment (Important, Python 3.12.10) (Also, model_manager subprocess will run on .venv environment)

+To run on GPU with Yolo it needs to install additional packages in requirements.txt in the above comment (For 5070ti)

+Example ``bash # pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 ``

 python -m venv mediscan_env